dcreedon/rockpaperscissors/README.md

  Once the user registers they are logged in.
  If they log out then the user will have to log in again.
  Only one user can be registered/login at a time per browser.

+ If the user is not registered and tries to access the game <url>/game they will be redirected back to the login page.

  Once registered/signed in the user is presented with the RPS game.